20 Minute Loaded Vegetarian Nachos

 Which Veggies Should I Put on Nachos?

-Generally, there are a few particular vegetables that I love to put on my nachos, but you can feel free to use the ones you like best!
-Here are the vegetables I like:
+Generally, there are a few particular vegetables that I love to put on my nachos, but luckily nachos are super customizable, so you do you!
+Here are the ones I like:

 - Diced red and yellow bell peppers